AutoML-Seminars/AutoML-Seminars.github.io/index.markdown

 All seminars are happening on Thursday 4-5pm (CET), unless the description specifies a different day/time.

-* Apr.
-22nd -- [Wuyang Chen](https://chenwydj.github.io/) (University of Texas at Austin) - "Neural Architecture Search on ImageNet in Four GPU Hours: A Theoretically Inspired Perspective"
+* May 6th -- [Gabriel Bender](https://scholar.google.com/citations?user=6D-XbmAAAAAJ&hl=de) (Google Brain) - "Can weight sharing outperform random architecture search?
+An investigation with TuNAS"
+* May 20th -- [Louis Tiao](https://tiao.io/) (University of Sydney) - "Bayesian Optimization as Binary Classification Problem"

 ## Become a speaker